opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-json-jsonb-functions-and-operators.md

 - json_contains_path(json, text, text[])

-  Description: Determines whether the target JSON parameter contains the input path parameter.
+  Description: Determines whether the target JSON parameter contains the input `path` parameter.
 The second parameter is used to select a mode.

   Return type: Boolean

   Remarks:

-  - The second parameter can be 'one' or 'all'.
+  - The second parameter can be `one` or `all`.

-    'one' indicates that true is returned as long as one path exists.
-Otherwise, false is returned. 'all' indicates that true is returned only when all paths exist.
-Otherwise, false is returned.
+    `one` indicates that `true` is returned as long as one `path` exists.
+Otherwise, `false` is returned. `all` indicates that `true` is returned only when all `paths` exist.
+Otherwise, `false` is returned.

-  - If the first and second parameters are NULL, the function returns NULL.
+  - If the first and second parameters are `NULL`, the function returns NULL.

-  - If the mode is 'one', paths are checked in sequence.
-If a NULL path is prior to any existing path, NULL is returned.
+  - If the mode is `one`, `paths` are checked in sequence.
+If a NULL `path` is prior to any existing `path`, NULL is returned.

-    If the mode is 'all', paths are checked in sequence.
-If a NULL path is prior to any path that does not exist, the function returns NULL.
+    If the mode is `all`, `paths` are checked in sequence.
+If a NULL `path` is prior to any `path` that does not exist, the function returns NULL.

   Example: